codyjohnathan/PokemonTranslation/README.md

 To Test:
 1. 'cd' to the directory your test_main.py is stored in.
-2. Run ' python3 -m unittest test_main '
+2. Run ' python3 -m unittest -v test_main '
 3. Test will also return a response for a pokemon ("/pokemon/clefairy/")